top of page

 Two dental professionals wearing masks and gloves are examining a patient in a dental chair.
 Clinical setting with bright teal accents.

-Common signs include:
+Common signs your child may need overbite treatment include:

-• Upper teeth cover most lower teeth
+• Upper teeth cover most or all of the lower front teeth

-• Front teeth stick out noticeably
+• Front teeth and jaw appear noticeably misaligned

-• Trouble biting into foods
+• Difficulty biting into or chewing certain foods

-• Lip strain when closing mouth
+• Lip strain when trying to close the mouth fully

 • Mouth breathing

-• Teeth grinding
+• Teeth grinding or clenching

-• Jaw clicking or discomfort
+• Jaw pain, clicking, or discomfort

-• Speech issues
+• Speech issues or changes in pronunciation

-• Frequent biting of palate or gums
+• Frequent biting of the palate or gums

-• Child feels self-conscious smiling
+• Child feels self-conscious about their smile

 What Causes Overbite in Children?